 Another important thing to consider when you are trying to hide a router is that electronics generate heat.
 While your router is on, and it’s always on, it will generate heat.
 It is bad for electronics to be exposed to too much heat.
 This heat should be allowed to dissipate.
 So anything you use to hide your router should have good ventilation to allow the heat to escape.

-How to hide your router and modem in a box
+How to hide a router and modem in a box

 - Box large enough for your devices to sit in – these ones would be perfect